rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

   particular Rackspace Cloud service.

 A user with a specific role inherits the rights and privileges associated with the role.
-In the Rackspace Identity service, the authentication token issued to a user includes the list of roles associated with the user.
+In the Identity service, the authentication token issued to a user includes the list of roles associated with the user.
 The service configuration determines how user roles are interpreted.
 For example, a role that grants access to certain resources or capabilities within one service can